 Layer dips are a great way to combine a bunch of flavors that you love into a dippable treat that has something everyone loves.
 Customize them for different flavor profiles, like Mexican, Italian or even a layered dessert dip!
-(Can you guess where we’re going next with this whole layered dip thing??).

 How to Make Southwestern Seven Layer Dip